adrianacuna/ClaseBigData/README.md

 only showing top 1 row
 ```

-#### 9. What is the meaning of the "Close" clumn, in the context of financial information?
+#### 9. What is the meaning of the "Close" column, in the context of financial information?
 Respuesta: Close hace referencia al precio de una acción individual cuando la bolsa de valores cierra en un día en especifico

 #### 10. What is the max and min of "Volume" column?

+In this case we use the groupBy() function and aggregate functions max and min that returns the maximun and minimun values for each group.

 ```sh
 df.groupBy("Volume").max().show(1)